 Hobart oozes historic charm and is an idyllic location for your next family getaway.
-Tasmania, or ‘Tassy’ as many Aussies call it affectionately, has a fascinating capital city that is well worth visiting on your next holiday.
+Tasmania, or ‘Tassie’, as it’s known to most Australians, has a fascinating capital city that is well worth visiting on your next holiday.

-Whether you’re admiring stunning panoramic views overlooking the city from the soaring 1,270-metre heights of Mount Wellington or stepping back in time as you explore the historic, colonial-era style of Battery Point (founded in 1830), there’s plenty to do in Hobart.
+Whether you’re admiring stunning panoramic views from the soaring heights of Mount Wellington or stepping back in time with the historic, colonial-era style of Battery Point (founded in 1830), there’s plenty to do in Hobart.

 Book your accommodation at Ramada Resort by Wyndham Seven Mile Beach, located just a quick 12-minute drive from Hobart International Airport.
 The resort is set along a picturesque beachfront, making it the perfect place to unwind after your travel escapades.

-1. See the city from the top of Mount Wellington/Kunanyi
+1. See the city from Mount Wellington/Kunanyi’s summit

 In Tasmania, both the European and traditional Aboriginal names for places are displayed side by side.
-Mount Wellington, or Kunanyi, is both a natural and cultural landmark of the region and a must-see during your stay in Hobart.
-It was formed millennia ago during the Jurassic ages.
+Mount Wellington, or Kunanyi, is a geographic and cultural landmark of the region, and a must-see during your stay in Hobart.
+It was formed millennia ago during the Jurassic period.

 Drive up to the summit along Pinnacle Road.
-Once you are at the top, you can breathe in crisp, fresh air as you gaze over the World Heritage Area wilderness spreading out beneath you.
+Once you’re at the top, you can breathe in crisp, fresh air as you gaze over the World Heritage wilderness spread out beneath you.
 Bonus photography tip: If you have a smartphone with a panorama function, snapping a photo here would make for an iconic image of Hobart.

-Situated in the Southeastern area of the city and framed by the waterfront, Battery Point oozes colonial charm.
-The architecture showcases its 17th century origins and British influences, lighting up in the Tassy sunshine behind a plethora of cafes dotted along the streets.
-If you’re here on a Saturday, be sure to visit the Salamanca Markets for finding some arty and crafty treasures.
+Situated in the south-eastern area of Hobart, Battery Point oozes colonial charm.
+The quaint architecture reflects its 17th-century British origins; the streets are dotted with a plethora of cafes, restaurants and bars.
+If you’re here on a Saturday, be sure to visit the Salamanca Markets for some arty and crafty treasures.

-History lovers should head to the local Post Office to collect a walking guide, highlighting points of interest such as St George’s Anglican Church.
-After your leisurely stroll back in time, enjoy a hot coffee while sitting alfresco and soak in the surrounds in bliss.
+History lovers should head to the local post office to collect a walking guide, with highlighted points of interest like St George’s Anglican Church.
+After your leisurely stroll, enjoy a hot cuppa while soaking up the Tassie sunshine.

 3. Stop to smell the roses at Hobart’s Royal Tasmanian Botanic Gardens

-Spreading across an expansive 13.5 hectare area, these gardens exhibit more than 6,500 diverse plant species.
-They have been around for nearly two centuries, making them the country’s second-oldest.
-Conservation collections of endangered plants, such as shy Susans and Davies wax flowers, are built on site for green-fingered tourists to peruse.
+Spread across 13.5 hectares, these gardens host more than 6,500 plant species.
+The RTBG have been around for nearly two centuries, making them the country’s second-oldest public gardens.
+Conservation collections of endangered plants, such as Shy Susans and Davies Wax Flowers, are built on site for green-fingered tourists to peruse.